Manningtree

-Manningtree is a town and civil parish in the Tendring district of Essex, England, which lies on the River Stour.
-It is part of the Suffolk Coast and Heaths Area of Natural Beauty.
+Manningtree is a town and civil parish in the Tendring district of Essex, England.
+It lies on the River Stour and forms part of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
+At the 2021 census the parish had a population of 874 and the built up area (which extends into the neighbouring parishes of Lawford and Mistley) had a population of 1,761.